exposit/pythia-oracle/HELP.md

 __*Config Flags*__

-If 'manual_edit_mode' is set to True, the game will no longer overwrite a failed save game load with "the adventure begins".
-It will also no longer save any changes made in Pythia itself until the manual_edit_mode flag is set back to False.
-This is so, if you're making manual edits, you have a bit of protection against missed commas or other json formatting issues in the main text file.
+If 'manual_edit_mode' is set to True, the game will no longer overwrite the main.txt with "the adventure begins" on a failed save game load.

+__It will also no longer save any changes made in Pythia itself until the manual_edit_mode flag is set back to False.__

 If 'debug' is set to True, you'll get a lot more messaging than default.
 Some of it might even be useful if you're having an issue.
 Most of it is simple notifications and should be ignored.